remiilekun/BravadoTask/README.md

 ## Getting Started

-Ensure your envirionment is [setup](https://reactnative.dev/docs/environment-setup) for react-native development
+Ensure your environment is [setup](https://reactnative.dev/docs/environment-setup) for react-native development
 <br />

 1. Clone the repo